Installation Guide

 - Check that you're in a

-.texfile (snippets only work in LaTeX files) - Verify you have a Premium subscription or active trial
+.texfile (snippets only work in LaTeX files) - Verify your account is signed in and settings were loaded correctly

 - Make sure the snippet was saved (check that it appears in the snippets list)